You are here

 What do I do if I can't afford the filing fee for my Chapter 7 bankruptcy?

 If you are an individual or joint-individual filer, and cannot afford to pay the filing fee on a Chapter 7 case in full at the time of filing, and you cannot afford to pay in installments, then you may request a waiver of the filing fees.
-To request a waiver, you must fill out the Application for Waiver of the Chapter 7 Filing Fee.
-The Judge assigned to your case will determine whether a waiver is appropriate.
+To request a waiver, you must fill out the Application for Waiver of the Chapter 7 Filing Fee (Form 103B)

 Where can I find applicable median family income information?